-A key element of the self-financing regime is for the Council to construct a 30-year Business Plan for the HRA.
+A key element of the self-financing regime is the Council's 30-year Business Plan.
 The Council's latest Housing Revenue Account Business Plan 2016-2046 was approved in February 2016 following a fundamental review of resources, investment requirements and priorities.
-The Business Plan reflects the impact of government policy changes, the results of stock condition surveys and financial assumptions at the time.
+The Business Plan reflected the impact of government policy changes, the results of stock condition surveys and financial assumptions at the time.
 The Business plan sets out:

-- the long-term plans for the Council's housing stock - the finances to deliver plans - how the Council will manage the income from its stock, demand for housing and stock condition, and: - the Council's ambitious plans, alongside the resources to deliver, a significant number of new Council dwellings.
+- the long-term plans for the Council's housing stock - the finances to deliver plans - how the Council will manage the income from its stock, demand for housing and stock condition - identifies resources for its initial Council House New Build Programme.